marianomeijome/seanSplicer.mel/README.md

 # seanSplicer.mel
-Mel script for maya to splice or chop up models.
-Can be used to create cross sections of models, or abstract patterns.
+Drag into script editor and save to shelf.
+Click icon to open GUI